stolostron/rhacm-docs/manage_cluster/create_gke.md

 * Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster so it can create the Kubernetes cluster on GCP

 * GCP cloud connection.
-See [Setting up a cloud connection for Google Cloud Platform](cloud_conn_gcp.md) for more information.
+See [Setting up a cloud connection for Google Cloud Platform](cloud_conn_gke.md) for more information.

 * A configured domain in GCP.
 See [Setting up a custom domain](https://cloud.google.com/endpoints/docs/openapi/dev-portal-setup-custom-domain) for instructions on how to configure a domain.

 * GCP login credentials, which include user name and password.

-* An Red Hat OpenShift Container Platform image pull secret.
-See [Image Pull Secrets](https://docs.openshift.com/enterprise/3.0/dev_guide/image_pull_secrets.html).
+* A Red Hat OpenShift image pull secret.
+See [Using image pull secrets](https://docs.openshift.com/container-platform/4.3/openshift_images/managing_images/using-image-pull-secrets.html).

 ## Creating your cluster with the Red Hat Advanced Cluster Management for Kubernetes console
 {: #create_gui}